-Godric stared at the ripples his swirling toes spun out across the pool’s surface.
-He sat at the edge of the diving board, uncaring that the cuffs of his jeans were soaked.
+Godric stared at the swirling ripples his toes spun out across the pool’s surface.
+He sat at the edge of the diving board, uncaring that the cuffs of his pants were soaked.
 The opulent tile room was lit only by the underwater pool lamps and his movements sent chaotic ribbons of light dancing on the ceiling overhead.

 “You are hovering, Eric.”

 It was not untrue, Eric knew, but he was not sure what else to do.
 He had come to Dallas nearly every chance he could escape work.
 This was the third time this month.
 Each visit he had invariably found his maker lost in thought, contemplating the wood grain patterns on a table or the shadows cast by a flickering candle.
 It was not that Godric was neglecting his duties as Sheriff; he simply engaged nothing and no one in his free time.
 Occasionally, Eric caught him with one hand resting over his mouth, gently inhaling a now long since faded scent.
 At least then he could hazard a guess at where the Celt’s inscrutable mind had wandered.